lihaoz-barry/Issue2Prompt/issue2prompt/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top right)
 4. Click "Load unpacked"
-5. Select the `github-issue-to-prompt` folder
+5. Select the `issue2prompt` folder
 6. The extension is now installed!

 ## Usage